brentvollebregt/nitratine.net/posts/adding-snow-to-your-website/post.md

 category: Tutorials
 tags: [html, css, website]
 feature: feature.png
 description: "This is a quick and basic tutorial on how to add snow to your website.
 Files are provided and an example of this can be shown on the whole site.
-This will work on any website that has access to the raw html."
+This will work on any website that has access to the raw HTML."

 [TOC]